radical-collaboration/facts/README.md

 See the [IPCC-AR6-Sea-Level-Projections repo](https://github.com/rutgers-ESSP/IPCC-AR6-Sea-Level-Projections) for a guide for accessing the IPCC AR6 sea level projections data.

-## Using FACTS on a local Linux machine
+## Installing and Using FACTS

-1. Cloning FACTS repository on the local Linux machine:
+1. Clone the FACTS repository:

   ```
   git clone git@github.com:radical-collaboration/facts.git